19 Feb 2020

-Our report Fulfilling work: what do older workers value about work and why? identifies the characteristics of work that are important to people aged 50 and over, and explores actions employers can take to attract and retain them.
-Understanding what older workers want is the first step in helping employers, policy makers and others create age-friendly workplaces.
+Our research identified the characteristics of work that are important to people aged 50 and over and explored actions employers can take to attract and retain older workers.

 Based on insights from employers and employees, we produced a practical summary of what you can do as an employer to become more age-friendly.
 The guidelines cover everything from recruitment to supporting health at work and how to help staff in mid-life to plan for their future.

 With more than 10 million older workers, we want to ensure that working longer is a positive and supportive experience.